 All executables must be on your execution path.

 To install this on Fedora:

+'''

-sudo yum install -y poppler-utils unoconv libreoffice-headless pdf.js relies on git submodules, so be sure you have fetched them:
+sudo yum install -y poppler-utils unoconv libreoffice-headless

+'''

 Note: You can leave out unoconv and libreoffice-headless if you want only pdf support.
 This will result in a much smaller list of dependencies.